dizcza/BluetoothSDPSensor/README.md

    * humidity, %

+## Available commands

+The user can interact with the ESP32 board by sending the following commands via Bluetooth:

+* `info`: get SDPxx sensor info and the SD card available memory
+* `restart`: restart the ESP32 board (`esp_restart()` function is called)
+* `format`: format the SD card and restart the board

 ## Screenshots

 The plot below shows differential pressure sensor data read at the maximal ~2080 Hz frequency and sent over Bluetooth to the receiver (Android).
 The sensor used in the project is Sensirion SDP31 500 Pa.